 Area for improvement: Background information: Ref No. P2 The Service has trauma counselling available through its occupational health facility.
-All 'The Service should ensure staff have access to trauma support and counselling services' managers are also now trained as Mental Health First Aiders, to recognise symptoms and signs affecting wellbeing.
+All 'The Service should ensure staff have managers are also now trained as Mental Health First Aiders, to recognise symptoms and signs affecting wellbeing.
 The report states that a formal process should be put in place to ensure that staff receive counselling when necessary.